Aws-Nassar/My-Productions/Huffman Coding - C++/ReadMe.md

 ---------------------------------------------------------------------------------

-You need to add the three files in the same folder (Header.h, mix.cpp, main.cpp) and then run the main file using any program or the terminal, then follow the instructions and enter the needed inputs.
+You need to add the three files in the same folder (Header.h, mix.cpp, main.cpp) and then run the main file using any C++ program or the terminal, then follow the instructions and enter the needed inputs.